VITA-Group/PA-HMDB51/README.md

 # PA-HMDB51 Dataset
-This is the repo for PA-HMDB51 (privacy annotated HMDB51) dataset published in our TPAMI paper http://arxiv.org/abs/1906.05675.
+This is the repo for PA-HMDB51 (privacy annotated HMDB51) dataset published in our TPAMI [paper](http://arxiv.org/abs/1906.05675).

 The dataset is collected and maintained by the [VITA group](https://vita-group.github.io/) at the University of Texas at Austin.

 ## Overview
 PA-HMDB51 is the very first human action video dataset with both privacy attributes and action labels provided.
 The dataset contains 515 videos selected from [HMDB51](https://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/), each provided with frame-level annotation of five privacy attributes.
-We carefully designed and benchmarked three privacy presenving learning algorithms on our new dataset.
+We carefully designed and benchmarked three privacy presenving learning algorithms on our new dataset in our TPAMI [paper](http://arxiv.org/abs/1906.05675).

 ## Privacy attributes
 We carefully selected five privacy attributes to annotate.
 The definition of the five attributes can be found in the following table.